- English language arts

 Here are the 10 components of the SOR:

-To better understand SOR strategies, look at this downloadable to refresh your understanding of key concepts and terms.
+To better understand Science of Reading strategies, look at this downloadable to refresh your understanding of key concepts and terms.
 Remember, there is no specific curriculum or program, so you’ll want to work with your school community to determine how to fold in these demonstrated methods.

 How are states implementing the SOR?